alephium/docs/docs/tokens/fungible-tokens.md

 Wallet](/wallet/extension-wallet/overview) have native support for fungible tokens.

-Following is an example of listing and transfering the `PACA` token using extesion wallet:
+Following is an example of displaying and transfering the `PACA` token using extesion wallet:

 <img src={require("./media/transfer-alphpaca-1.png").default} alt="Token Overview" width="250"/>